ayanhmm/spandaai-platform/README.md

 - Monitoring and logging using Prometheus and Dockprom.

 #### Domain Layer:
-- Encapsulates domain-specific GenAI models and business rules tailored for industries like FinTech and Healthcare.
+- Encapsulates domain-specific GenAI models and business rules tailored for industries like EdTech, FinTech and Healthcare.

 #### Solutions Layer:
 - Provides client-facing applications, integration adapters, and user experience layers for end-user systems.